craftcms/docs/docs/nitro/2.x/commands.md

 Enter your selection: 1
 What tag should we use [latest]?
 7.10.1
   … downloading docker.io/library/elasticsearch:7.10.1 ✓
-Expose port `9200` on the host machine [Y/n]? y
+Expose port `9200` on host [Y/n]?
-Expose port `9300` on the host machine [Y/n]? y
+Expose port `9300` on host [Y/n]?
-Should we proxy one of the ports to expose a web based UI [Y/n]?
+Does the image contain a web-based UI [Y/n]?
 Which port should we use for the UI?
   1. 9200
   2. 9300
 Enter your selection: 1
 What is the name of the container [elasticsearch]?
-Create a file to store environment variables [Y/n]?
+Create a file to add environment variables [Y/n]?
-Created environment variables file at "/Users/oli/.nitro/.elasticsearch"...
+Created environment variables file at "/Users/oli/.nitro/.elasticsearch".
 New container "elasticsearch.containers.nitro" added!
 Apply changes now [Y/n]?
 ```